Sam Mitchell (EastEnders)

-Samantha "Sam" Mitchell (also Butcher and Hunter) is a fictional character from the BBC soap opera EastEnders.
+Sam Mitchell (also Butcher and Hunter) is a fictional character from the BBC soap opera EastEnders.
 The third member of the Mitchell family to appear on the soap, Sam was introduced as a 15-year-old schoolgirl in July 1990, originally played by Danniella Westbrook.
-The actress quit in 1993, but Sam reappeared from 1995 to 1996 and from 1999 to 2000.
-In both her 1996 and 2000 exits, Sam was written out earlier than the producers intended due to off-screen controversies surrounding Westbrook.
-In early 2002, the character was introduced for a fourth time, but the role was recast to another actress, Kim Medcalf, who stayed in the role until late 2005.
-Diederick Santer later decided to reintroduce the character for a brief stint in 2009 and he opted to bring Westbrook back for a short storyline later that year.
-She reprised the role for a four-month stint between September 2009 and January 2010, before then reappearing for a one-month stint from August until September of that year.
-In 2016, Westbrook agreed to briefly reprise the role once again, in the events that surrounded the funeral of her on-screen mother Peggy Mitchell (Barbara Windsor); this started on 30 June and concluded after four episodes on 8 July.
+Westbrook left in 1993, but Sam reappeared from 1995 to 1996 and from 1999 to 2000.
+In both stints, Sam was written out earlier than the producers intended due to off-screen controversies surrounding Westbrook.
+In January 2002, Sam was introduced for a fourth time, but the role was recast to Kim Medcalf, who stayed in the role until November 2005.
+Diederick Santer later decided to reintroduce Sam for a brief stint in 2009 and opted to bring Westbrook back.
+Westbrook briefly reprised the role once again in 2016 for the funeral of Sam's mother Peggy Mitchell (Barbara Windsor).
 In January 2022, it was announced that Sam would be returning to the show, this time played by Medcalf again.

-Medcalf returned to filming in February and Sam’s return scenes aired on 18 April 2022.
-A younger version of Sam, (played by Laila Murphy), appeared in a flashback episode broadcast on 5 September 2022, which focuses on the Mitchell family in the 1970s.
+Medcalf’s return scenes aired on 18 April 2022.
+Medcalf took an extended break from the show in 2023, with Sam departing on 13 April 2023 and returning seven months later on 21 November 2023.
+On 18 January 2024, Sam made an unannounced departure from the show following Medcalf's decision to leave indefinitely.
+On 13 February 2025, Sam appeared in flashback episode with Laila Murphy portraying her again.
+Medcalf will reprise the role for a short stint beginning December of the same year.